DrNightmare/vortex/README.md

 - Visual Studio Code
 - A valid OpenAI API key

-**Note: WIP - there will be a way to input API Key to activate the extension**

 You can fetch your OpenAI API key at https://platform.openai.com/account/api-keys.

-// update with notes on how to set the API key once this is live

 ## Extension Settings